adamdjbrett/adamdjbrett-v3/content/cv.md

 scholarship:
     title: Public Scholarship
     text:
+      - Louisiana's Ten Commandments of Truthiness, <a href="https://goodfaithmedia.org/louisianas-ten-commandment-truthiness/">Good Faith Media<?a>
       - Trump's Dangerous Rhetoric of Dehumanization, <a href='https://goodfaithmedia.org/432273-2/'>Good Faith Media</a>
       - Lacrosse Legends LaxCon 2023 interview <a href='https://youtu.be/I3xEH8Vorcw'>youtube</a>
       - Quoted in Gabriel Pietrorazio’s Why Hasn’t The Pope Denounced The Doctrine Of Discovery?”
 Sojourners (Oct.
 4, 2022) <a href='https://sojo.net/articles/why-hasn-t-pope-denounced-doctrine-discovery'>sojo.net</a>.